The Rise and Fall of Legs Diamond: Cast

 Frank de Kova's role is only listed as "The Chairman" of the new crime syndicate.
 He was portraying Lucky Luciano, but as Luciano was alive at the time, it was decided not to name him specifically.

 The lead role was first offered to Robert Evans.
 When he turned it down Warner Bros.
 Television contract star Ray Danton took the lead.
 Evans also had turned down the lead for The George Raft Story that Danton also played.

 Danton reprised his role as Legs Diamond in Portrait of a Mobster (1961).

 Production

 Boetticher said the only actors he truly hated in his life were Gilbert Roland and Ray Danton.
-He says he wanted to make film like The Triumph of the Will ("the greatest picture I ever saw") "about one of the most despicable men of all time, Adolf Hitler.
+He says he wanted to make a film like The Triumph of the Will ("the greatest picture I ever saw") "about one of the most despicable men of all time, Adolf Hitler.
 So I want to make a picture about a miserable, no good son-of-a-bitch that when you walk out of the theater, you say, "God, wasn't he great!"
 And then you take two steps, and you say, "wait a minute, he was a miserable son-of-a-bitch!"